happybono/SonataSmooth/README.md

 ### Customization and Configuration
 - Allowed users to select the noise reduction method and kernel width through the interface.
-- Enabled users to calibrate and fine-tune the noise reduction process based on their specific needs.
+- Enabled users to calibrate and fine-tune the noise reduction process based on their needs.

 ## Conclusion